As Nick Cantos slid on a sleek pair of glasses, a voice spoke out to him through his iPhone.

 Patrick Lane, Steven’s agent based in Jacksonville, Florida, guided him to the Steak and Shake.
 As Steven waited in line, Patrick pulled up the menu on his screen.

 There was the Original Double ’N Cheese Steakburger ’N Fries for $3.99, the Single Steakburger ’N Fries for $3.29, and the Triple Steakburger ’N Fries for $3.99.
 Patrick read out other options, too, like the specialty burgers, classic melts and sandwiches.

 Steven decided on the Single Steakburger with fries and a Coke.
 Minutes later, he picked up his food, and joined Leo and Nick at a table.

-Nick, meanwhile, was already thinking about all the adventures that he'll go on.
+Nick, meanwhile, was already thinking about all the adventures he’ll go on.

 “Now I can do crazier things with my friends because I can see what things look like,” he said.

-And Steven, between bites of his burger, mulled a question that his brothers were likely pondering, too.
+And Steven, between bites of his burger, mulled a question his brothers were likely pondering, too.

-"Is that what having vision is like?" asked Steven, wonder-struck by how everyday interactions - such as ordering lunch - suddenly felt so much smoother and easier.
-"Because things go faster."
+“Is that what having vision is like?” said Steven, wonder-struck by how everyday interactions – such as ordering lunch – suddenly felt so much smoother and easier.
+“Because things go faster.”